usawa/pypacman/README.md

 # pypacman
 A small pacman written in Python, as a pygame proof of concept.

+# IT'S NOT FINISHED.
+Feel Free to contrib, modify, update, rewrite...

 ## License
 The **code and the graphics** are made by myself, and are under **GPLv3** License.
 The font is a freeware one.